5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Reboot from the USB installer
 - Install macOS
 - Once that is completed, continue with Post-Install

-**NOTE**: You will have to use Ethernet during the installation of macOS if your system requires access to the Internet.

 ## Post-Install
 - Disable Gatekeeper: `sudo spctl --master-disable`